playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/clustered-lighting.md

 The Clustered Lighting shader needs to handle all supported lights, so it must contain the code to handle these features.
 This can cause the shader to be larger than needed and take longer to compile.
 To resolve these issues, there is a set of feature options that allow you to disable the features your applications doesn't need and speed up the shader compilation:

-- **Shadows Enabled** – Enable or disable the support for shadows
+- **Shadows Enabled** – Enable or disable the support for Shadows
 - **Cookies Enabled** – Enable or disable the support for light Cookies
-- **Area Lights Enables** – Enable or disable the support for area lights
+- **Area Lights Enables** – Enable or disable the support for Area Lights

 ### Configuring the 3D Grid

 ![3D Grid Configuration][3d-grid-config]

-The **Cells** property allows you to specify the number of cells along each of the world axis.
+The **Cells** property allows you to specify the number of cells along each world axis.
 This dynamically subdivides the Axis Aligned Bounding Box, that contains all visible lights, into a specified number of cells.

 The **Max Lights Per Cell** property allows you to specify the maximum number of lights stored in each individual cell.
 This represents the maximum number of lights that overlap.
 Usually, the number of lights must be increased for coarser grid subdivisions, since the light overlap is larger.